What To Plant:

 • Brighten the garden with jewel colored bedding plants.
 Refresh your garden containers with primroses (pictured), pansies, Iceland poppies and more.
 Take a spin around our bedding department and discover all the pretty winter bloomers.

 • Camellias are at their peak so plant now.
-They bloom best when planted in spots sheltered from strong fternoon sun and dry winds.
+They bloom best when planted in spots sheltered from strong afternoon sun and dry winds.
 Wet buds and blooms may quickly rot so a location under a sheltering overhang is ideal if you can manage it.

 • Make your first planting of gladiolus this month and follow up with additional plantings at 15-25 day intervals until July for color from spring to early fall.

-• This is a good month to germinate seedlings indoors and out so they are ready to harden off before going into the garden soil.
+• This is a good month to germinate seedlings indoors and out so they are ready to harden off before going into garden soil.
 Try broccoli, cabbage, and lettuce indoors.
 Outside you may have luck with beets, carrots, cauliflower, peas, and radishes.

 Plant Relocating: